 “If you have to be right, you’re doing it wrong.” — Dr. Rick Kirschner

-When it comes to people skills, Dr. Rick Kirschner (Dr.K) sets the bar.
-He’s co-author of the best-selling book, Dealing with People You Can’t Stand, and for three decades he’s helped advance the field of personal and organizational development.
+Dr. K is the co-author of the best-selling book, Dealing with People You Can’t Stand, and for three decades he has helped advance the field of personal and organizational development.

 As an author, speaker, and coach, Dr. K has helped thousands of people turn conflict into cooperation, improve their personal influence and impact, and deal with unwanted communication patterns in their personal and professional lives.

 As you read his work, you’ll realize not only is Dr. K the real deal, but he’s a nice guy, and he genuinely likes to see people succeed.